raphnet/swpxlt/README.md

 ## Dependencies / Runtime

-libpng and ideally a linux system.
+ - libpng and ideally a linux system.
+ - SDL 1.2
+ - gif_lib (optional, disable by editing Makefile)

+On a Debian system, besides the obvious (gcc, make, etc) you need:
+ - libpng-dev
+ - libgif-dev
+ - libsdl1.2-dev

 ## The Tools